Frequently asked questions

 How long is the trail?

 It will take approximately 90 minutes to walk the trail.
-The trail covers a distance of approximately 1.5 miles and includes some undulation.
+The trail covers a distance of approximately 2 miles and includes some undulation.
+Please be aware that the forest path network is not tarmac and will follow the natural contours of the landscape so paths can be steep at times.

 Are dogs allowed on the trail?

 We love dogs and welcome thousands to the nation’s forests daily.
-We are anticipating large visitor numbers to this after dark trail and so for the safety and enjoyment of all, dogs will not be permitted unless they are assistance dogs.
+We are anticipating large visitor numbers to this after dark trail and so for the safety and enjoyment of all, dogs will not be permitted unless they are guide dogs or assistance dogs.

 Is the trail dark or covered?